 If you want to run GPU tests with insufficient number of GPUs, specify the number of available GPUs to

-For example, if you have only one GPU, launch
+For example, if you only have a single GPU, launch

-pytest by the following command to skip multi-GPU tests:
+pytest with the following command to skip multi-GPU tests:

 $ export CHAINER_TEST_GPU_LIMIT=1 $ python -m pytest path/to/gpu/test.py

 If you want to skip such tests, pass